 Classroom Etiquette: Full and complete attendance is required for learning the material in this course.
-There will be 12 lectures and 12 tutorials. .
+There will be 12 lectures and 6 tutorials.
 Students are expected to arrive at class on time and to turn off all electronic communication devices.
 Each class is an hour and fifty minutes, each tutorial is one hour long.
 By remaining in the course, you are signaling your commitment to attend class (on time) and satisfy all requirements.
 I realize that many students work or have other obligations.
 However, if you have a scheduling conflict, I encourage you to consider other course options to avoid such conflicts.
-Please note if you have paid employment, you must make the necessary job-related scheduling arrangements to meet this course's requirements - including meetings with TA during scheduled office hours to review course materials and tests.
-Excessive lateness and other problematic behaviours (including in your interactions with and emails to me or the TA) will not be tolerated and will result in mark penalties (5 marks of your final mark per incident) or possible punitive action at the discretion of the instructor.
+Please note if you have paid employment, you must make the necessary job-related scheduling arrangements to meet this course's requirements - including meetings with the TA during scheduled office hours to review course materials and tests.
 Any offensive or inappropriate content on tests, exercises, or any other course materials will result in the mark of a zero (0) for the entire test or in-class exercise and may also result in possible additional punitive action at the discretion of the instructor.

-Date Subject Required Reading Lecture 1, Jan 7 Overview of course; introduction to the major types of statistical procedures; levels of measurement Chapter 1 Lecture 2, Jan 14 Creating tables and graphs; frequency distributions; crosstabulations Chapters 2 Lecture 3, Jan 21 Descriptive statistics; measures of central tendency & dispersion; z scores Chapter 3 Lecture 4, Jan 28 Bivariate analysis; chi square and statistical significance; hypothesis testing Chapter 4 Lecture 5, Feb 4 Inferring from a sample to a population; standard error; confidence intervals Assignment 1 is due in tutorials this week Chapter 5 Lecture 6, Feb 11 Mid-Term: Bring PEN, Calculator and Student ID Lecture 7, Feb 25 Testing the differences between sample means; t-tests and ANOVA Chapter 6 Lecture 8, March 4 Correlation and bivariate linear regression; Guest lecture on data visualization (Gregory Eady, founder of Vote Compass www.votecompass.ca) Chapters 7 Lecture 9, March 11 Inference and regression; statistical significance; correlation matrices Chapter 8 Lecture 10, March 18 Review of regression; dummy coding of independent variables Chapter 9 Lecture 11, March 25 Interpreting regression outputs; the logic of controlling; beta coefficients; nested regression models Chapters 10-11 Lecture 12, April 1 Review Assignment 2 is due in tutorials this week Chapter 1-11 [insert date] Make-up midterm, location and time
+Date Subject Required Reading Lecture 1, June 28 Overview of course; introduction to datasets; levels of measurement Chapter 1 Lecture 2, June 30 Creating tables and graphs; frequency distributions; crosstabulations Chapter 2 Lecture 3, July 5 Descriptive statistics; measures of central tendency & dispersion; z scores Chapter 3 Lecture 4, July 7 Indexing, chi square and statistical significance; hypothesis testing Chapter 4 Lecture 5, July 12 Inferring from a sample to a population; standard error; confidence intervals Assignment 1 is due at the beginning of lecture this week Chapter 5 Lecture 6, July 14 Mid-Term: Bring PEN, Calculator and Student ID Lecture 7, July 19 Testing the differences between sample means; t-tests and ANOVA Chapter 6 Lecture 8, July 21 Correlation and bivariate linear regression Chapters 7 Lecture 9, July 26 Inference and regression; statistical significance; correlation matrices Chapter 8 Lecture 10, July 28 Dummy coding of independent variables; introduction to multivariate regression Chapter 9 Lecture 11, August 2 Interpreting regression outputs; the logic of controlling; beta coefficients; nested regression models Chapters 10-11 Lecture 12, August 4 Review Assignment 2 is due at the beginning of lecture this week Chapter 1-11 TBD Make-up midterm, location and time